 Registration forms (in Dutch) for placement on the stud dog list are available online: Registration stud dog list online and as a Word document: Registration stud dog list Word.

 For more information you can contact the secretary of the Information Committee.

-For information about a DNA profile of your purebred dog see the Dutch Kennelclub website.
+For information about and to request for a DNA profile of your dog you can visit the Dutch Kennelclub website.